 Avoiding sunburns and intermittent high-intensity sun exposure (especially in children, teens, and young adults) reduces the chances of getting melanoma skin cancer.
-Engaging in sun protective behaviors when outside can reduce one's exposure to UV radiation and sunburn.
-For example, broad spectrum sunscreen (protects against UVA and UVB) should be used and applied appropriately (e.g., proper amount applied, sunscreens should be applied prior to exposure, and sunscreen should be reapplied for prolonged UV exposure).
-In recent years, the Food and Drug Administration has improved standards for sunscreen content and labeling.
-Seeking shade can also reduce the risk of sunburn and one of the goals of the Surgeon General's Call To Action to Prevent Skin Cancer(http://www.surgeongeneral.gov/library/calls/prevent-skin-cancer/) is to increase the availability of shade in outdoor recreation, education, and workplace environments.

-Addition behaviors such as wearing sunglasses and sun protective clothing (e.g., long sleeve shirt, long pants, and wide brim hat) can help prevent excessive exposure to UV.
-Sun protective behaviors are most needed when UV intensity is greatest, which occurs during the summer time and between 10 am and 4 pm.
-However, for some regions of the US, such as the southeast and southwest, UV intensity is high year round.
-To help maximize one's protection, multiple sun protective behaviors should be practiced.
+Engaging in sun protective behaviors when outside can reduce one's exposure to ultraviolet (UV) radiation and sunburn.
+For example, avoiding intense sun when possible and seeking shade can reduce the risk of sunburn, and one of the goals of the Surgeon General's Call To Action to Prevent Skin Cancer is to increase the availability of shade in outdoor recreation, education, and workplace environments.
+Additional behaviors such as wearing sunglasses and sun protective clothing (e.g., long sleeve shirt, long pants, and wide brim hat) can help prevent excessive exposure to UV.
+Broad spectrum sunscreen (protects against UVA and UVB) with a sun protection factor of 15 or higher (SPF15 or higher) should be used in combination with other sun protective behaviors and applied appropriately (e.g., proper amount applied prior to sun exposure and with timely reapplication).